 Round the Clock’s previously stagnant sales rose rapidly and brand awareness grew from 30 to 60 percent.
 Whilst Romann & Tannenholz’s research had revealed that how women looked to the opposite sex determined 85% of women’s hosiery purchases.
 Despite this, however, the sector continued to skirt the issue of sex, favouring the promotion of colour, style and fit.
 Gad Romann, chairman of Romann & Tannenholz, made no apologies for the bold campaign and is quoted as espousing the view that ‘there’s a difference between pornography and art; using Horst makes it art.’

 Round the Clock, 1987 is endowed with fastidious precision and the enigmatic ambiance of a characteristic Horst image.
 The chiaroscuro befalling the legs from ankle to suspender compounds a sense of drama instantly recognisable to those familiar with the artist’s fashion archive – compiled across six decades.
 The photograph also references Surrealism in its composition, as the woman’s figure is severed by the image’s top border.

 In the 1980s, during this second peak in his career, Horst produced new prints for museums and the collectors’ market, which were printed in platinum-palladium.
-Horst was a meticulous photographic technician, and these prints – of which the present work is one such example – are now prized for their nuanced tones, surface quality and enduring form.
+Horst was a meticulous photographic technician, and these prints are now prized for their nuanced tones, surface quality and enduring form.